Myndex/SAPC-APCA/documentation/WhyAPCA.md

 ## Use-Case Ranges
 These general levels are appropriate for use by themselves, without the need to reference a lookup table.
 APCA reports contrast as an L<sup>c</sup>&nbsp;value (lightness contrast) from **L<sup>c</sup>&nbsp;0** to **L<sup>c</sup>&nbsp;105+**.
 For accessibility, consider L<sup>c</sup>&nbsp;15 the point of invisibility for many users, and L<sup>c</sup>&nbsp;90 is preferred for body text.

-See [this on ranges](./APCA_in_a_Nutshell.md#use-case-ranges) for a more indepth look.
+See [this on ranges](./APCA_in_a_Nutshell.md#use-case-ranges) for a more in-depth look.

 *   **L<sup>c</sup>&nbsp;90** • Preferred level for fluent text and columns of body text with a font no smaller than 14px/weight 400 (normal).
 *   **L<sup>c</sup>&nbsp;75** • The _minimum_ level for columns of body text with a font no smaller than 18px/400.
 L<sup>c</sup>&nbsp;75 should be considered a minimum for text where readability is important.
 *   **L<sup>c</sup>&nbsp;60** • The _minimum_ level recommended for content text that is not body, column, or block text.
 In other words, text you want people to read.
 The minimums: 24px normal weight (400) or 16px/700 (bold).
 These values based on the reference font Helvetica.
 *   **L<sup>c</sup>&nbsp;45** • The _minimum_ for larger, heavier text (36px normal weight or 24px bold) such as headlines.
 This is also the minimum for pictograms with fine details.
 *   **L<sup>c</sup>&nbsp;30** • The _absolute minimum_ for any text not listed above.
 This includes placeholder text and disabled element text.
 This is also the minimum for large/solid semantic & understandable non-text elements.
-*   **L<sup>c</sup>&nbsp;15** • The _absolute minimum_ for any non-text that needs to be _discernible_ and differentiable, and is no less than 6px in its smallest dimention.
+*   **L<sup>c</sup>&nbsp;15** • The _absolute minimum_ for any non-text that needs to be _discernible_ and differentiable, and is no less than 6px in its smallest dimension.
 This may include disabled large buttons. **Designers should treat anything below this level as invisible**, as it will not be visible for many users.
 This minimum level should be avoided for any items important to the use, understanding, or interaction of the site.

 These define the basic minimum levels, what you might think of as A/AA in the old WCAG&nbsp;2.
-For the equivelent to AAA, simply increase the contrast values by L<sup>c</sup>&nbsp;15.
+For the equivalent to AAA, simply increase the contrast values by L<sup>c</sup>&nbsp;15.
 Maximum: for large fonts, keep contrast less than Lc 90.

 ### _Range-Based Scoring_
 While the candidate for WCAG&nbsp;3 is still in development, it includes a range-based conformance system.
 While it considers multiple factors, it is simple enough to be fully automated, and does not rely on an arbitrary pass/fail binary scoring.

 The overall approach improves design flexibility and readability at the same time.
 Readability is improved by increasing contrast in blocks of body text where it is most needed, and design flexibility is achieved by relaxing contrast for large non-text elements which do not need brute-force contrast levels due to their larger size (resulting in a lower spatial frequency).

-For demonstration purposes, the example tool provides real-time updates of minimum font size and weight vs contrast: https://www.myndex.com/APCA/ click on the color patches to bring up a colorpicker.
+For demonstration purposes, the example tool provides real-time updates of minimum font size and weight vs contrast: https://www.myndex.com/APCA/ click on the color patches to bring up a color-picker.

 We hope this clarifies the useful differences of a perceptually accurate range-based model as the guideline for a future of best readability.